AutoV: Loss-Oriented Ranking for Visual Prompt Retrieval in LVLMs: Related Work

-\textbf{Visual Prompting for LVLMs.} LVLMs relying solely on textual inputs exhibited two key limitations: visual hallucinations \cite{bai2024hallucination, huang2024visual} and language-driven biases \cite{wu2024commit, qu2024unified}.
+LVLMs relying solely on textual inputs exhibited two key limitations: visual hallucinations \cite{bai2024hallucination, huang2024visual} and language-driven biases \cite{wu2024commit, qu2024unified}.
 To better mitigate these challenges, visual prompting \cite{zhang2023vpgtrans, sun2023alphaclip, lin2024drawandunderstand, wu2024visual} has emerged as an alternative way of supplying cues in the visual modality.
 Compared with textual prompts, it is more concise and explicit, while allowing guidance that reaches fine-grained, pixel-level details.
 Early work \cite{shtedritski2023does} shows that simply drawing a red circle around a target object steers CLIP \cite{CLIP} attention, yielding great performance on referring-expression and keypoint-localization benchmarks.
 FGVP \cite{yang2023fine} extends this idea with fine-grained prompting, replacing coarse shapes with blur-reversal prompts based on segmentation masks, further improving accuracy on RefCOCO \cite{zhang2019referring}.
 AlphaCLIP \cite{sun2023alphaclip} trains an augmented version of CLIP with an auxiliary alpha channel for indicating regions at the expense of increased training overhead.
-API \cite{api} proposes attention prompting on images, overlaying text-guided attention heatmaps, boosting LVLMs on VQA, and open-ended reasoning tasks. \textit{Although previous studies have explored various visual prompts, it remains unclear which prompt is optimal for a specific image-question pair, leading to a decrease in the practicability of visual prompts.} To address this limitation, we introduce our visual prompting method that learns to retrieve the optimal visual prompt for a specific image-question pair.
+API \cite{api} proposes attention prompting on images, overlaying text-guided attention heatmaps.
+Although previous studies have explored various visual prompts, the marginal gains brought by such engineering designs are gradually diminishing.
+To address this limitation, we propose a visual prompt retrieval mechanism that integrates existing prompt designs, exploiting their complementary advantages.